collective/volto-hydra/README.md

 </p>
 ```

-Note: there is currently a bug where any text also needs to be wrapped in a ```<span data-node-id="...">``` but this will be fixed in the future.

-Hydra.js will now adjust the quanta toolbar with formatting buttons.

 Now an editor can :-
+- select text to see what formatting has been applied and can be applied via buttons on the quanta toolbar
-- select text and apply charachter styles
+- select text and apply character styles (currently BOLD, ITALIC & STRIKETHROUGH)
-  - Note: This currently only partially works
-   -  only BOLD, ITALIC & STRIKETHROUGH formats are supported.
-Custom slate addons/styles are not yet supported.
-   - if you select the whole text and change its formats your frontend might throw slate error saying `Cannot get the leaf node at path [0,0] because it refers to a non-leaf node:` but it is due to proper syncing of json b/w  hydra.js & adminUI.
-   - At the end of line if you press format button then it will change the state (active/inactive) but frontend might throw slate error/warning that `Error: Cannot find a descendant at path [0,4,0] in node:`
-   - pressing ENTER is not implemented so, pressing it will have abnormal changes & error ([TODO](https://github.com/collective/volto-hydra/issues/33))
-- create or edit a rich text link [TODO](https://github.com/collective/volto-hydra/issues/35)
+- create or edit linked text.
+- Using the enter key to split the block into two text blocks and backspace to join them ([TODO](https://github.com/collective/volto-hydra/issues/33))
 - apply paragraph formatting ([TODO](https://github.com/collective/volto-hydra/issues/31))
 - use markdown shortcuts like bullet and heading codes ([TODO](https://github.com/collective/volto-hydra/issues/105))
 - paste rich text from the clipboard (TODO)